nysthee/go-training/README.md

 Create a struct with the following attributes: your name, age and interests.

 - Print the values to stdout
 - Create a unit-test to proove that the values a correct.
+Use the "testing"-package.

 Examples can be found on:
  - defining a struct: https://github.com/MarcGrol/goopenkitchen/blob/master/struct/struct.go